 BAKERY STYLE CINNAMON STREUSEL MUFFINS

 So, I guess a recipe is a success when, while testing these, I promptly ate 3 muffins back-to-back with no shame??
 Yes, I think so.
 They are that good.
 I use to love traditional cinnamon streusel muffins back in the day, but they were always loaded with so much butter.
 Even the vegan versions I’ve seen are loaded with butter or oil.
 Well, these have NO OIL!
 And I promise you won’t be missing it either.
+I love proving you don’t need any oil for delicious muffins, like in these 15 Vegan Muffin Recipes Without Oil!
 These babies are SUPER moist and buttery.
 A cinnamon streusel muffin without any oil?
 Has it been done?
 I don’t know, but today it’s happening folks, lol!!
 Ok, I’m just a wee bit giddy over these.

 OIL-FREE STREUSEL TOPPING